 Pittsburgh Embraces Juneteenth – the oldest nationally celebrated commemoration of the ending of slavery in the United States.

-Continue the celebration a few weeks later at the 2022 Pittsburgh Black Music Festival, July 14-17.
-Also hosted at Point State Park and Market Square in Downtown Pittsburgh, the four-day festival features live jazz, gospel, hip-hop, RnB, funk, blues and soul performances.
+Continue the celebration a few weeks later at the 2023 Pittsburgh Black Music Festival, July 13-15.
+Also hosted at Point State Park and Market Square in Downtown Pittsburgh, the five-day festival features live jazz, gospel, hip-hop, RnB, funk, blues and soul performances.

 On June 19, 1865, two and a half years after President Abraham Lincoln issued the Emancipation Proclamation, Union General Gordon Granger led thousands of federal troops to Galveston, Texas, to announce that the Civil War had ended, and slaves had been freed.